 - book clubs,

-- teams, or any other group or organization that want to have some fun.
+- or any other group or organization that wants to have some fun!

-- This can even be made into a one evening event such as a girl’s night out where guests bring a wrapped gift to exchange and numbers are pulled and then beginning with number one each person chooses one of the gifts to take home.
+This can even be made into a one-evening event—such as a girl’s night out—where guests bring a wrapped gift to exchange and numbers are pulled.
+Then, beginning with number one, each person chooses one of the gifts to take home.

 Let your imagination run, and you will find that a Valentine’s gift exchange is one idea that people will love!